-Most of the time I only have a wedding or engagement photo session only with a non artist related person.
-The might be a doctor, a lawyer and the others, which are not really get used to be posed.
+Most of the time, I only have a wedding or engagement photo session with a non-artist-related person.
+They might be doctors, lawyers, and others, which are not really getting used to being posed.
 We have to direct them to meet our style and mood.

-It’s such a different kind of experience when We shooting a dancer or artist like Ayu.
+It’s such a different kind of experience when We are shooting a dancer or artist like Ayu.
 We don’t need much effort like we usually did.
-We just enjoy how she move then capture every single best movement she had.
+We enjoy how she moves then captures every single best movement she had.

-Furthermore, what makes us really love the photo session is the emerging soul of how Ayu determine his dance pose.
+Furthermore, the emerging soul of how Ayu determines his dance pose makes us really love the photo session.
 We can feel her strong energy spread up and contagious.
 It makes us feel deeper as well, just like the way she did it.

-It just kind of great experience.
-Our soul are emerge as well.
+It was just a kind of great experience.
+Our souls are emerging as well.

-Ayu define her genre as “Contemporary Balinese Dance”
+Ayu defines her genre as “Contemporary Balinese Dance.”

 So what does it means?

 Ayu said that the standard of the dance was inseparable from traditional Balinese dances.
-But with much of improvement, to be more modern and free style.
-As you can see on some particular of her dance pose, her hands movement, and the way she express her soul.
+But with much improvement, to be more modern and freestyle.
+As you can see on some particular dance pose, her hands moving, and how she expresses her soul.

-It’s so interesting how she keep inspired by the traditional art and culture, then she move forward to improve it.
+It’s so interesting how she keep inspired by the traditional art and culture; then, she moves forward to improve it.

 Jump Into the Water and Little About the Editing

-Before we end the session, Ayu ask me if we were able to get some photos in the water.
+Before we end the session, Ayu asks me if we could get some photos in the water.
 Sure I said yes, as it’s going to be more fun.
-It’s the first time to see a Balinese dancer performing in the sea water.
+It’s the first time to see a Balinese dancer performing in the seawater.

 Starting with a simple pose, then she finally got the feeling in the water.
 I follow her into the water as well.
-The sea water almost reached my knees.
-But I forgot that and keep enjoy in shooting.
+The seawater almost reached my knees.
+But I forgot that and kept enjoy in the shooting.